Professor: Dr. Kate Pulling

 E Mail: Use Canvas course mail

-Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, 21 January through 17 May.
-Meeting days and times are:
+Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 19 January through 16 May.
+Classes will meet virtually using Canvas Conferences at the following times:

 Catalog Description: An introduction to the creation and styling of websites using HTML and CSS.
 Websites will include text, graphics, and multimedia.
 Prerequisite: IS 100B or IS 101 or Instructor approval.

-Data Files: Data files needed for tutorials and for the Independent Challenges are available
+Resources (Data Files): Data files needed for tutorials and for the Independent Challenges and Visual Workshops are available for download

 Course Objectives: When you successfully complete the course, you will be able to